PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    :header: "Command", "Description"
    :widths: 5, 20

-   ``$set-team-role mystic team-mystic``, "Sets the role used to track a members in-game team."
+   ``$set team-role mystic team-mystic``, "Sets the role used to track a members in-game team."
    ``$toggle auto-assign-team``, "Toggles whether  users will be auto assigned a team role when joining your community."
 ```